 The extensive alumni network spreads its fingertips worldwide and a number of ex-students regularly contribute to the Creative Futures conference each year.
-Past students have gained recognition by winning Yellow Pencil Awards from the D&AD (British Design and Art Direction Students Awards).
-This recognition really does open doors for our students with job opportunities in the creative industries.
+Past students have gained recognition by winning Yellow Pencil Awards from the D&AD (British Design and Art Direction Students Awards) and top awards from the CSD (Chartered Society of Designers).
+This success provides students with further opportunities from design studios who are looking for emerging talent to employ in the future.